-The document itself is divided into specific content areas: pre-professional core and optional content.
+The document itself is divided into three content areas: pre-professional core, optional content and radiologic science resources.

-- Pre-professional core content: This content makes up the body of the document and reflects educational content the professional community supports as essential for preparation to enter the radiography field.
-Specific instructional methods were intentionally omitted to allow for programmatic prerogative as well as creativity in instructional delivery. - Optional content: This section is intended to decrease the hardship imposed on programs by requiring instructional content that is representative of technologies and technical principles that have been replaced with newer technical systems.
-It is recognized that traditional technologies are still part of the fabric of many communities.
-Content in this section will assist program planners wishing to enhance the curriculum with select topics of instruction intended to satisfy the mission of a given program or local employment market.
+- Pre-professional core content: This content makes up the body of the document and includes educational content the professional community supports as essential preparation to enter the field of radiography.
+Specific instructional methods were intentionally omitted to allow for programmatic prerogative as well as creativity in instructional delivery. - Optional content: Content in this section will assist programs wishing to enhance the curriculum with select topics intended to satisfy the mission of their program or the requirements of their local employment market.

-A list of learning objectives and appendices indexed by content area has been incorporated into this document to serve as a resource for program planners and course managers.
-Faculty members also are encouraged to expand and broaden these fundamental objectives as they incorporate them into their curricula.
+A list of learning objectives associated with each content area has been incorporated into this document to serve as a resource for programs.
+Learning objectives are offered as a guide.
+Faculty members are encouraged to expand these fundamental objectives as they incorporate them into their curricula.

-Radiography programs are encouraged to organize the content and objectives to meet their individual goals and needs.
+Radiography programs are encouraged to organize the content and objectives to meet their goals and needs.
 In particular, students must develop skills in areas such as information literacy, scientific inquiry, self-reflection, collaboration and mentoring.
 Advances in technology and employer expectations require more independent judgment by radiographers.

 The ASRT Radiography Curriculum serves as a blueprint for educators to follow in designing their programs and in ensuring that their programs match the profession's standards.
 In the radiologic sciences, educators not only must teach the essential clinical skills that employers expect of graduates, but also must ensure that students will be prepared to take certification examinations offered by the ARRT.
-This curriculum allows for faculty flexibility to meet the needs of the local community, yet satisfy the requirements for accreditation standards and the ARRT examination.
-It also offers a foundation for a transition to baccalaureate studies and, more importantly, for individual lifelong learning.
+This curriculum allows for flexibility to meet the needs of the local community, yet also satisfy the requirements for accreditation standards and the ARRT examination.
+The curriculum also offers a foundation for a transition to baccalaureate studies and, more importantly, for individual lifelong learning.